Periodontal Status in Periodontitis Patients with Temporary Periodontal Splint: A Retrospective Study

 2. MATERIALS AND METHODS

-All study designs and protocols were reviewed and approved by the Ethical Board Committee of the Faculty (Number: 58/Ethical Approval/FKGUI/IX/2021).
+All study designs and protocols were reviewed and approved by the Ethical Board Committee of the Universitas Indonesia (Number: 58/Ethical Approval/FKGUI/IX/2021).
 As a retrospective study, periodontal medical records in the Periodontology Specialist Clinic, Dental Teaching Hospital, were collected within the past two years (medical record time frame) based on the inclusion criteria of this study.

 The inclusion of this study involved a complete medical record of periodontitis patients with a history of temporary periodontal splints.
 Medical records of periodontitis (Stage III-IV) patients who had several visits were included.
 Medical records of patients with systemic disease, incomplete records, patients who underwent periodontal surgery, and consisting of other types of temporary splints were excluded.